lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 This section looks at the messages that would flow in the event that an enrollment is done for an encryption-only certificate using a direct POP method; the example below shows.
 For simplicity, it is assumed that the certification requester already has a signature certificate.
-This example use EnvelopedData but AuthEnvelopedData could be used instead.
+This example uses EnvelopedData; however either EnvelopedData or AuthEnvelopedData can be used.

 Message #1 from client to server: